 The Miller-capacitor (C3) is 100pF foil-type.
 The amplifier stops oscillating with a 33pF Miller-cap, and with 100pF, it's still able to deliver 5Vpp 100kHz sharp square wave signal on its output, full of upper harmonics.

 The Vbe multiplier (T10) can be built with any kind of transistor (either NPN or PNP), it should be able to provide constant 1.2V voltage between its collector and emitter.
 (NOTE: the resistor (R7) must always go between B and C, and the trimmer (R19) should go between E and B)

-Physically, the Vbe multiplier should be mounted near to the driver transistors (T3, T11) but far away from the output transistors (T12, T4), in order to ensure thermal coupling.
+Physically, the Vbe multiplier should be mounted near to the driver transistors (T3, T11) but far away from the output transistors (T12, T4), in order to ensure the best thermal stability.

 The output stage (T3, T12, T11, T4) was built with compound (Sziklai) pairs, this arrangement has several practical advantages over the more commonly used Darlington pair (e.g. flexible mounting options for the power transistors due to superior thermal stability, lower saturation voltage, etc..).
 The driver transistors (T3, T11) are of special types (MPS650 and MPS750) - they amplify with relatively high gain at high collector current (hfe = 75 @ 0.5A min), thus able to drive the power transistors (T12, T4) even under heavy load.

 I chose a 2x9V 30VA toroid transformer.
 With this setup, the idle voltage is approximately 2x13V at the output of the rectifier and buffer caps.